Ali Tanrıyar

 Ali Tanrıyar (14 March 1914 – 25 May 2017) was a Turkish internist, politician, Interior Minister of Turkey, chairman of the sports club Galatasaray S.K.. and centenarian, having lived to 103.

+Family

 Ali Tanrıyar was born in Ottoman Greece in 1914.
 He emigrated with his family, and settled in Kırkağaç district of Manisa Province, Turkey.

 He was married with one child, two grandchildren, and celebrated his 100th birthday in 2014.
 Tanrıyar was the brother-in-law of former Turkish prime minister and president Turgut Özal.

 Physician

 He was educated in medicine at Istanbul University.
-Between 1944 and 1976, he specialized under Prof. Erich Frank (1884-1957) at the same university.
-In 1972, he was appointed internist at the Taksim Beyğğlu Emergebcy Hospital in Istanbul, where he served as clinic chief and chief physician until 1979.
+Between 1944 and 1976, he specialized under Prof. Erich Frank (1884–1957) at the same university.
+In 1972, he was appointed internist at the Taksim Beyoğlu Emergency Hospital in Istanbul, where he served as clinic chief and chief physician until 1979.
 He also served free of charge 41 years as the club physician of Galatasaray S.K. from 1942 to 1983.